rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/scan_implementation.md

 Likewise, hitting `TRIGGER_UP` when you're already at the end just replays the "end" sound.

+If it's set to loop, hitting `TRIGGER_UP` mid-sound will not jump straight to the next segement, but instead finish the current segment, seamlessly transition into the next, and then start looping that one.
+This doesn't happen for `TRIGGER_DOWN`; it just jumps immediately to the start of the previous segment.
+This was not intentional and is probably a consequence of how the playback is scheduled, but it seemed cool so I left it.

 ### 3.2.
 Handling user (keyboard) input
 There is an `EventListener` for "keydown" events of any kind, which immediately calls the function `handleDown()`. *NOTE: there is the outline to easily implement a response when the user lifts the key, but it's not currently used.
 Since we only care about individual keypresses here, keydown and keyup might as well be the same event.*